SOS orbits QuickBooks. LineNow orbits your POS.

 SOS Inventory is a QuickBooks-Online-native inventory and order management add-on, built specifically to extend QBO's basic inventory tracking.
-LineNow is a closed-loop procurement platform — every step of buying handles itself, parsing supplier replies and updating inventory automatically so you stop retyping numbers between tools.
+LineNow is a closed-loop procurement platform built around a living purchase order — each buying step stays connected in one operating record, parsing supplier replies and creating reviewable inventory updates so you stop retyping numbers between tools.

 They overlap on inventory tracking; they differ on consumption, replenishment intelligence, supplier communication, and the closed-loop architecture that surrounds the workflow.